 During the course of execution at a Reducer, the memory threshold may be reached multiple times, creating many spill files.
-Partial results for a single key may be spilled onto multiple different spill files.
-When the Reduce stage is finished, the contents of these spill files must be merged together to recover the final output.
-Thus, we need an efficient technique to merge the partial results of the same key together.
+Thus, partial results for a single key may be spilled onto multiple different spill files.
+After all invocations of the Reduce function at a Reducer are finished, all the partial results for a single key must be merged together.

-In the spill phase, partial results are sorted by key as they are moved to a spill file.
-Then the merge phase merges all the partial results for each key in a straightforward manner: For every local spill file, the first partial result is loaded into the memory and stored in a buffer.
+The disk spill and merge scheme is designed to allow the merge to be performed efficiently.
+Partial results are sorted by key as they are moved to a spill file.
+Then the merge phase merges all the partial results for each key in a straightforward manner, similar to an external merge-sort.
+For every local spill file, the first partial result is loaded into the memory and stored in a buffer.
 Spill files containing the globally lowest key are then repeatedly read from until the lowest key's partial results are all loaded into memory.
+Once all partial results for a key have been merged, the result can be written as the final output.
+The next globally lowest key is found and processed in the same fashion, until all keys have been processed.